hdinkel/ELM-CPIB-2017/merged/complete.md

 In this protocol we will be viewing the manually annotated data of a typical protein, using p53 (Uniprot ID: P53_HUMAN/P04637) as an example.
-We will cover how to find the manual annotated motifs and instances, and how to find the motif instances, the references used to annotate each instance, the experimental protocols used, and additional information including relationships to biological pathways (in KEGG), disease (from ???) and molecular switches.
+We will cover how to find the manually annotated motifs and instances, and how to find the motif instances, the references used to annotate each instance, the experimental protocols used, and additional information including relationships to biological pathways (in KEGG), diseases (from ???) and molecular switches (in switches.ELM).

 ## Necessary Resources